08Aristodemus24/micro-organism-classifier/readme.md

 6. after installing packages/dependencies run `python index.py` while in this directory to run app locally

 # App usage:
-1. control panel of app will have 3 inputs: prompt, temperature, and sequence length.
-Prompt can be understood as the starting point in which our model will append certain words during generation for instance if the prompt given is "jordan" then model might generate "jordan is a country in the middle east" and so on.
-Temperature input can be understood as "how much the do you want the model to generate diverse sequences or words?" e.g. if a diversity of 2 (this is the max value for diversity/temperature by the way) then then the model might potentially generate incomprehensible words (almost made up words) e.g. "jordan djanna sounlava kianpo".
-And lastly Sequence Length is how long do you want the generated sequence to be in terms of character length for isntance if sequence length is 10 then generated sequence would be "jordan is."
+1. control panel of app will have 1 input: The image field which allows the user to upload an image and then upload it to the server for further preprocessing and subsequently fed to the trained model to predict a probability which will further be preprocessed to translate it from probability to prediction

 # File structure:
 ```